okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/ie-intro/index.md

 To upgrade to Identity engine, reach out to your account manager.
 If you don't have an account manager, reach out to oie@okta.com for more information.

-* The v1 API will continue to work as before until you're ready to use new Identity engine functionality.
+* The v1 API continues to work as before until you're ready to use new Identity engine functionality.
 * The existing Okta-hosted widget will continue to work after upgrading your org.
 * Upgrade your SDK as you would normally do with other SDK updates.